 PICCE recognizes outstanding faculty and community partners each year, highlighting impact and innovation in our community.
-We showcase community partners for their excellence in partnering with institutions of higher education, the service as co-educations of college students, and their creativity in developing projects and research to involve students in solving real-world problems.
+We showcase community partners for their excellence in partnering with institutions of higher education, the service as co-educators of college students, and their creativity in developing projects and research to involve students in solving real-world problems.
 We also honor faculty from regional institutions of higher education for their commitment to community-based learning and their excellence in research that addresses the critical needs in our region.

 Community Partner Awards

 The Impact Award recognizes an innovative program of community engagement, bringing universities, students, faculty and staff to support our community in a novel and effective manner.